Attorney General William Barr Has A History Of Misleading The Public About Legal Documents

-A new report by Law & Crime suggests that 30 years ago, while Assistant Attorney General in the Office of Legal Counsel, Trump’s appointed Attorney General William Barr misled the public about contents of a legal memo.
-The revelation comes amidst accusations that Barr is not forthcoming about the conclusions of Robert Mueller’s report on Russian interference in the 2016 United States elections.
+A new report by Law & Crime suggests that 30 years ago, while assistant attorney general in the Office of Legal Counsel, Trump’s appointed Attorney General William Barr misled the public about contents of a legal memo.
+The revelation comes amidst accusations that Barr is not forthcoming about the conclusions of Robert Mueller’s report on Russian interference in the 2016 United States election.

-Although U.S. Deputy Attorney General Rod Rosenstein has defended Barr and claims that he is being as forthcoming as he can, NYU Law Professor Ryan Goodman suggests in Just Security that Barr and his surrogates have previously said the same thing while keeping the real information hidden from public view.
+Although U.S. Deputy Attorney General Rod Rosenstein has defended Barr and claims that he is being as forthcoming as he can, NYU law professor Ryan Goodman suggests in Just Security that Barr and his surrogates have previously said the same thing while keeping the real information hidden from public view.

 As Law & Crime reports, Barr testified before Congress in 1989 about his Justice Department’s Office of Legal Counsel (OLC) memo and refused to give his full opinion, citing long-standing department policy.